WHO IS WHO

 The European Commission

 The Network also counts with the participation of the European Commission (in particular, the Directorate-General Employment, Social Affairs and Inclusion, the Directorate-General Justice and the Directorate-General Regional Policy).

 The involvement of the European Commission is crucial to the Network´s alignment with the EU principles and agenda and in creating valuable synergies between this Institution and the Network.

 Other relevant actors

-Other actors relevant for Roma inclusion and for the management of ESI Funds have been invited to participate in some of the Network activities, including European institutions and European and International organisations, as well as regional and local administrations and non-governmental organisations.
+Other actors relevant for Roma inclusion and for the management of ESI Funds are invited to participate in some of the Network activities, including European institutions and European and International organisations, as well as regional and local administrations and non-governmental organisations.

-The Network will also seek to strengthen cooperation and synergies with European institutions/bodies, European networks and platforms and working spaces for National Roma Contact Points and ESI Funds Managing Authorities/Intermediate Bodies.
+The Network also seeks to strengthen cooperation and synergies with European institutions/bodies, European networks and platforms and working spaces for National Roma Contact Points and ESI Funds Managing Authorities/Intermediate Bodies.